Iran Travel Guide

 Qeshm is a beautiful island located in the Strait of Hormuz.
-With an area of 1500 km2, Qeshm is the biggest island of Persian Gulf.
-Its history dates back to pre-Islam era.
-The remains of Zoroastrian temples represent that the Elamites lived in this island for years BC.
+With an area of 1500 km2, Qeshm is the biggest island of the Persian Gulf.
+Its history dates back to the pre-Islamic era.
+The remains of Zoroastrian temples and Elamites relics represent the long history of this marvelous island.

 Qeshm Tourist attractions

-Qeshm Island has a lot of attractions especially natural ones.
+Qeshm Island has a lot of unique tourist attractions, especially natural ones.
 The sea and the beaches around Qeshm are very diverse, causing various habitats around this island.
 It is home to different species of fauna and flora and animals.

 The coral reefs around Qeshm are very attractive to divers.
-The types of big rare turtles can be found around Qeshm.
+The types of big rare turtles can be found around this marvelous island.
 Qeshm beaches are the most suitable place to watch sea turtles.

 Chahkooh Canyon has great fantastic rocks formed naturally over time.
 It is considered as a holy canyon.
 It was a place for storing water.

 Hara Forest or Mangrove Forest of Qeshm is famous as “green gold”.
-This forest is more than 30 million year olds.
-It is home to trees which have roots in water.
+This forest is more than 30 million-year-olds.
+It is home to trees that have roots in water.
 This forest is a unique natural attraction.
 This floating forest, surrounding the port village of Laft, has an area of 7500 hectares.
 The mangrove trees with 3 to 8 meters tall cover most part of it.

-This vast forest is also home to green turtles, crabs, creeping fishes, and also different kinds of birds such as flamingos, pelicans.
+This vast forest is also home to green turtles, crabs, creeping fishes, and also different kinds of birds such as flamingos, pelicans and eagles.

 Guran Dam and Village

 On the northern coast of Qeshm Island about 80 km from it, there is a historical dam, each of its parts related to a historical period.
-The foundation dates back to Achaemenid era.
-The Sasanians constructed the structure.
-However, it was finally completed in Pahlavi era.
+The foundation dates back to the Achaemenid era (2500 years ego).
+The Sasanians (1700 years ego) constructed the structures.
+However, it was finally completed in the Pahlavi era.
 It is a place where most boats, fishing lounges, and passenger ships are built.

 Tandis (literally means sculptures) is a valley which is famous for its big sculptures.
 The valley is like the Stars Valley; however, it is bigger and its sculptures can amaze you.
 When standing in this valley you cannot imagine that in this dry plain, covered with mud, once there was a sea and many fish lived there.
 The shells that cover the valley’s floor, however, depict the image of that watery sea.
 The valley is filled with a variety of interesting and amazing shapes; they seem to be created by a skilled artist while all of them are formed through wind and rain power.

 Naaz Island, with an area of 3 hectares, is one of the most beautiful Islands of Qeshm.
 This island is 22 km away from Qeshm.
-This is the place where you can see colorful shell and jellyfish.
-If you are interested in diving, there are some exclusive sites to do it in Naaz Island.
+This is the place where you can see colorful shells and jellyfish.
+If you are interested in diving, there are some exclusive sites to do it on Naaz Island.
 The island is surrounded by rocky walls five to ten meters in height.
 Visiting flamingos and the seagulls is also interesting for travelers.
 Naaz Island is considered as part of Qeshm Geo-Park.
-It is said that, Naaz was a place for fishermen to rest.
+It is said that Naaz was a place for fishermen to rest.

 Hengam Island is located in the south-central part of Qeshm Island, the island is located in the south-central part of Qeshm Island, at a distance of 2 km from the Qeshm.
-This island has an area of 50 square kilometers and is full of mines of salt, soil and lead.
-The primary economic activity in this island is fishing.
-It also enjoys tourist attraction.
+This island has an area of 50 square kilometers and is full of mines of salt, soil, and lead.
+The primary economic activity on this island is fishing.
+It also enjoys some tourist attractions.
 The main sites are Portuguese Shipwrecks, Aquatic animals, and English harbor building with its coal storage.
-It is also surrounded by soft-coral reefs which are attractive for diving.
+It is also surrounded by soft-coral reefs that are attractive for diving.